Rosacea: Treatments for Rosacea (Facial Redness)

 Topical steroids are not useful in the long-term with rosacea, as although they can decrease inflammation in the short-term, they tend to worsen redness and capillary formation in the long-term.

 Oral antibiotics have also been used in the treatment of rosacea.
 Generally, they are used for inflammatory lesions i.e. papules and pustules (or acne-like lesions), rather than for background redness or capillaries.
-Tetracyclines are the main antibiotic used in rosacea and include minomycin and doxycycline.
-Macrolides are also used and examples of this group of antibiotics include clarithromycin and azithromycin, and tend to be more expensive than the tetracyclines.
 All antibiotics require a prescription from a doctor.

 The treatment of redness and capillaries due to rosacea is often more rapidly corrected with laser treatments.
 In many cases, broken facial capillaries can only be properly treated by laser.
 Lasers for the treatment of rosacea include the Gemini Laser that has two wavelengths, 532nm and 1064nm.
 The 532nm is attracted in particular to oxyhaemoglobin (in blood) and is very effective in shutting down broken facial capillaries and reducing facial redness.
 The 1064nm has a deeper penetration, and although it is not attracted to oxyhaemoglobin as much as the 532nm it has the ability to shut down deeper vessels that may feed the facial capillaries.
 For more information on the Gemini laser, click here.

-To learn more about the best rosacea moisturisers for men, click here
+To learn more about the suitable moisturisers for sensitive and rosacea prone skin, click here.

 What are the consequences of rosacea?